Top

 State laws do not override federal beneficiary rules

-Beneficiary designations should be reviewed periodically to ensure they reflect current intent.
+Because beneficiary designations control payment, they should be reviewed periodically to ensure they reflect the veteran’s current intent.

 Why VGLI Claims May Be Delayed or Denied